 The Easy Way to Go Digital With Your Recipes

-Recently, I decided that having these binders of recipes were OK but were taking up too much room.
+Recently, I decided that having these binders of recipes was OK but was taking up too much room.
 I have been reducing my stuff for the past several years and finally got around to figuring out what to do with the recipes.
 Here's how I got back 9 inches on my cookbook shelf.

 First, I started scanning and eliminating paper copies and making them digital.
-Note: They are only for personal use, and I do not share any recipe I found.
+Note: They are only for personal use, and I do not share any recipes I found.

-I used an app on my iPhone called "TinyScan Pro" (it costs $4.99 on iTunes) and took a picture of it.
+I used an app on my iPhone called "TinyScanner" and took a picture of it.
 I adjusted the image, so I only saw the text.
 This app turns the image into a PDF.
 This process took some time so be patient.
 It isn't a quick method, but it is an easy one.